w314/notes/javaNotes/javaBasics.md

 ### `Stack`

+- `Stack` Memory in Java is used for:
+  - static memory allocation
+  - the execution of a thread.
+  - it contains:
-- `Stack` Memory in Java is used for static memory allocation and the execution of a thread.
-It contains primitive values that are specific to a method and references to objects referred from the method that are in a heap.
+    - primitive values that are specific to a method
+    - references to objects referred from the method that are in a heap.
 - Access to this memory is in Last-In-First-Out (LIFO) order.
 - When the method finishes execution, its corresponding stack frame is flushed, the flow goes back to the calling method, and space becomes available for the next method.
 - It grows and shrinks as new methods are called and returned, respectively.